General Course Information

 CLO 1 Develop a usable understanding of complex debt capital markets and structured finance transactions.
 This includes consideration of parties and their motives, contract formation, why transactions succeed or fail, the documentation used to structure transactions and allocate risks, and the impact of financial and prudential regulation on contract design.

 CLO 2 The use of generic transaction structures and documents will be accompanied by commercial and contextual explanations of current transactions.
-With respect to substantive law, the course intends to provide an understanding of specific legal risks and the customary methods by which those risks may be mitigated or avoided.
+With respect to substantive law, the course will provide an understanding of specific legal risks and the methods by which they are typically mitigated.

 2.2 LLM and JD Programme Learning Outcomes (PLOs)